26 Mar Sourdough bread

 This is simply made from flour and water.
-I like to use dark rye flour.
+I like to use dark rye flour but you can use white or wholemeal or a mix of flours.
 I followed the method from www.riotrye.ie when i first started and I would still recommend this method.

 This takes place over 7 days.
 You start with 50g flour and 50ml water and mix them together into a paste.

-Loosely cover with some kitchen towel secured with an elastic band, maybe make a few holes with a fork in the paper towel as you want to attract natural yeasts in the air.
+Loosely cover with some cling film, make a few holes with a fork as you want to attract natural yeasts in the air.

 Leave the starter in a warmish place, an airing cupboard, above a range cooker or on top of your fridge but not in direct contact with heat.

 Leave it the next day (day 2) but on day 3 feed it again with 50g flour and 50ml water.

 Do this for the next 4 days and as you will end up with too much starter at this stage weigh it and discard half on about day 5.
 So if you have 100g left feed it with 100g flour and 100ml water.
 At this stage it should start to smell like rotting apples slightly sweet with a tinge of a smell of nail varnish remover.
 By day 7 it should be bubbly and risen. (if your’e confused by my instructions please look at the riotrye.ie method).